• Skip to main content

 While there are plenty of things to do in Sitka, the two most popular among cruise ship passengers are to take a combination tour that goes to the Alaska Raptor Center, Fortress of the Bears, and Totem Park or to go whale watching (details on all of these activities is below).
 Depending on how long you are in port, it may be possible to do both, as you can select your tour time slot when you book.
 The trick is to book early, as these tours are top-rated, small groups, and fill up early.
 Our top two recommendations:

 Another small group option (maximum 6), so you will always be at the rails to watch the action.
-Head out in a 26-foot catamaran for a two-hour wildlife adventure.
+Head out on this small boat for a two hour wildlife adventure.
 Reserve your whale watching adventure here

 Things to do in Sitka Alaska: Animal encounters